sdercolin/recstar/README.md

 A UTAU style reclist recorder application for Desktop/iOS/Android.

-This project is currently on an early development stage.

-If you have any feedback, please join our [Discord Server](https://discord.gg/TyEcQ6P73y) and find the #recstar-prototype channel.
+If you have any feedback, please join our [Discord Server](https://discord.gg/TyEcQ6P73y) and find the #recstar channel.

 ## Download